Bernice2001/Delani.Studio/README.md

 *****
 ##### AUTHOR: Bernice Maina
 ## Description
-This is a  Project that I have created a website that is on how to use jquery.It shows how the behaviour of images hide when clicked
+This is a  Project that I have created a website which uses Jquery library.It shows how the images behave  when toggled.
 **********

 ## Setup Instructions